NEET > Physics Class 11 > Elasticity, Stress & Strain

 Stress-strain curveStress-strain curve

 • The curve from O to A is linear.
-In this region Hooke’s Proportional limit law is obeyed.
+In this region, Hooke’s Proportional limit law is obeyed.

 • In the region from A to B stress and strain are not proportional.
 Still, the body regains its original dimension, once the load is removed.

-• Point B in the curve is yield point or elastic limit and the corresponding stress is known as yield strength of the material.
+• Point B in the curve is the yield point or elastic limit and the corresponding stress is known as yield strength of the material.

 • The curve beyond B shows the region of plastic deformation.